North Carolina 34, Pittsburgh 27

 North Carolina 34, Pittsburgh 27: Freshman Ryan Switzer returned a pair of punts for touchdowns, includinga 61-yarder for the winning score with 4:46 left to play, as the visiting TarHeels turned back the Panthers’ 24-point second-half comeback to win theirfourth in a row.

-Tom Savage was 23-of-38 for 313 yards andtwo second-half touchdown for Pittsburgh (5-5, 2-4), but he was sacked seven times for minus-86 yards.
+Tom Savage was 23-of-38 for 313 yards andtwo second-half touchdown for Pittsburgh (5-5, 2-4), but he was sacked eighttimes for minus-83 yards.
 James Conner finished with 102 yards rushing,including 71 in the second half, for the Panthers.

 The Tar Heels scored 24 unanswered points inthe first half for a 24-3 halftime lead on Williams’ scoring runs of 16 and 10yards, along with a Thomas Moore 26-yard field goal and Switzer’s dash down theright sideline with 1:03 left.
 The Tar Heels defense dominated before thePanthers came back to pull within 27-17 on Savage scoring strikes of 33 yards toDevin Street in the third quarter and 8 yards to Isaac Bennett early in thefourth quarter.

 GAME NOTEBOOK: Williams became the first Tar Heels quarterback to rush for twotouchdowns since Darian Durant in 2001. ...
-DE Kareem Martin had 3.5 sacks forNorth Carolina, a half-sack shy of tying Julius Peppers’ 2001 school record. ...
+DE Kareem Martin’s four sacks forNorth Carolina tied Julius Peppers’ 2001 school record. ...
 The three punt returnsfor TDs this season by Switzer, who also has a passing touchdown and receivingtouchdown, is a North Carolina school record.